yehuda-lev/pyrogram/docs/source/start/examples/inline_queries.rst

 This example shows how to handle inline queries.

 Two results are generated when users invoke the bot inline mode, e.g.: @pyrogrambot hi.
-It uses the @on_inline_query decorator to register an InlineQueryHandler.
+It uses the :meth:`~pyrogram.Client.on_inline_query` decorator to register an :obj:`~pyrogram.handlers.InlineQueryHandler`.

+.. include:: /_includes/usable-by/bots.rst

 .. code-block:: python